bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 piggy-backs on the `Match` component, using ES6 rest/spread to pass the props given to it.
 The really interesting part is the `render` prop on `Match`.
 This prop takes a function that will be passed all the props that the component would get on a regular match, but allows you to do some extra stuff.
-In this example, we check if authenticated and if so render the given component.
-If not, we use the React Router `Redirect` component to send the user to the login page.
+In this example, I check if the user is authenticated and if so render the given component.
+If not, I use the React Router `Redirect` component to send the user to the login page.

 ### Logging In